LIT-LVM: Structured Regularization for Interaction Terms in Linear Predictors using Latent Variable Models: Simulation Experiments

 First, we consider the simulation with true latent dimension $d_\true=2$ and low noise in the latent variables, where $\epsilon_{jk}$, the deviation from low rank structure, has variance $\sigma_{\theta}^2 = 0.1$, so that the interaction matrix remains approximately low rank.
 Figure~\ref{fig:hp_analysis_sim_0.1} shows the mean AUC for varying $\lambda_l$ while holding the other regularization hyperparameters ($\lambda_1, \lambda_2$) fixed.
 When $\lambda_{l}=0$, the model can only learn a purely sparse linear predictor with no latent structure penalty, which leads to relatively low predictive accuracy.
 On the other hand, at extremely high $\lambda_{l}$, LIT-LVM approaches a factorization machine, which also underperforms here because it enforces an overly strict \emph{exact} low-rank assumption.
 Notably, there is a middle range of $\lambda_{l}$ that yields the highest mean AUC, indicating that partially constraining interaction terms to follow a latent structure can improve prediction while allowing some flexibility for deviations.

 To assess the robustness of LIT-LVM under severe violations of the low-rank assumption, we repeat the same simulation but increase latent variable noise variance to $\sigma_{\theta}^2 = 4$, effectively destroying the underlying low-rank structure.
-As shown in Figure~\ref{fig:hp_analysis_sim_4}, the best performing $\lambda_l$ is near $0$ or $0.01$ which corresponds to applying no or little latent penalty.
-This is not surprising because at such high noise, the interaction matrix no longer possesses a low-rank structure so a larger values of $\lambda_l$ degrades the performance.
+As shown in Figure~\ref{fig:hp_analysis_sim_4}, the best performing $\lambda_l$ is near $0$ or $0.01$ which corresponds to applying no or little LVM penalty.
+This is not surprising because at such high noise, the interaction matrix no longer possesses a low-rank structure so larger values of $\lambda_l$ degrade the performance.